operator-framework/enhancements/enhancements/generic-constraints.md

 The `rule` field is the string that presents a CEL expression that will be evaluated during resolution against .
 Only CEL expression is supported in the initial release.

-The `message` field is an optional field that is accommodating the rule field to surface information regarding what this CEL rule is about.
+The `failureMessage` field is a field that is accommodating the rule field to surface information regarding what this CEL rule is about.
 The message will be surfaced in resolution output when the rule is evaluated to false.

 Finally, the `action` field is a struct with the `id` field to indicate the resolution action that this constraint will behave.
 For example, for `require` action, there must be at least one candidate that satisfies this constraint.
 This action can be used to indicate optional constraint in the future adding a new field `optional` such as: